zakagan/DoomsdayCalc/README.md

 ## Notes on the Doomsday Algorithm

 There are a lot of resources about John Conway's Doomsday Algorithm (also called the Doomsday Rule).
-It works by finding anchors, which Conway calls Doomsdays, and then counting from that anchor to find the day of the week for the provided date.

 Most popular articles focus on the mental counting techniques, which could be handy if you want a trick for your next cocktail party.
-Otherwise the math is somewhat straightforward: use the doomsday for the century and the given year to find the doomsday year.
-Then find the span between day given and the doomsday for the given month.
-Add these two parts together and modulo by 7 to find the date.
-It's a little tricker than that but the code is commented to shed some additional light.
+Without those tricks the math is somewhat straightforward.

+Days of the week are broken down numerically as follows:
+  * Sunday = 0
+  * Monday = 1
+  * Tuesday = 2
+  * Wednesday = 3
+  * Thursday = 4
+  * Friday = 5
+  * Saturday = 6

+Here is an abridged run through of the method using October 21st, 2015 (brief aside: what movie is made this date famous?):

+1. Find the soomsday of the century by taking the "century part" (e.g. 20 from 2015), then taking that modulo 4.
+  * if the resut is 0, the century Doomsday is Tuesday
+  * if the resut is 1, the century Doomsday is Sunday
+  * if the resut is 2, the century Doomsday is Friday
+  * if the resut is 3, the century Doomsday is Wednesday

+2. Then take the "year part" of the date (e.g. 15 from 2015), compute the following: `century doomsday + year part + floor(year part ÷ 4) % 7`.
+Taking the century doomsday from the previous step (Tuesday, or 2 in numerical form), we compute `2 + 15 + floor(15 ÷ 4) % 7 = 6` which is Saturday.
+This is the "year doomsday".

+3. Then find the doomsday of the month.
+Each of the 12 months has its own anchor day, for October it is the 10th (note that it's an anchor day of the month as opposed to the day of the week).
+From what was previously calculated, the 10th is a Saturday.
+From there clock either forward or back to the date in question.
+The 21st is a week and 4 days from the 10th.
+This can be calculated by taking `month doomsday + year doomsday % 7`.
+The result is 3, or Wednesday

+Thus October 21st, 2015 is a Wednesday.
+There are a few additional details (for example the method is different for pre-Gregionian dates) but the code is commented to shed some additional light.

-For a detailed explaination on the method, [please read these lecture notes from Mathematics Prof. S.W.
+For a detailed explaination on the Doomsday rule, [please read these lecture notes from Mathematics Prof. S.W.
 Graham](http://people.cst.cmich.edu/graha1sw/Pub/Doomsday/Doomsday.html).

 ## Notes on holidays